-- Press left or right button till LED displays "gA1" (for single stage HEATING).
-Press center button and LED will display the selected speed number as Fxx (xx: Blower speed number). - 2.
-The control shall rotate available speed number every time Left/Right switches are pressed.
-Table below shows the available speeds for Low & High heat mode. - When the center switch is pressed, the current displayed speed shall be selected, and control shall apply the newly selected speed in next heating call.
+- Press the left or right switch until LED displays "gA1" (for single-stage HEATING) or "gA2" (for two-stage HEATING).
+Press the center switch and LED will display the selected speed number as Fxx (xx: Blower speed number). - The control will rotate available speed number every time left / right switches are pressed.
+The table below shows the available speeds for low & high heat mode. - 3.
+Press the center switch to save the selection.